-Training isn’t a one size fits all, so there isn’t one simple answer, but there are a few things that are consistently present in all the best training programs.
+Training isn’t a one size fits all.
+There isn’t one simple answer to building the perfect employee training program, but there are a few things that are consistently present in all the best ones.

 A high quality training program starts with a person, with a champion.
 We’ll call this person the program manager.
 In some organizations this person might be the training and development manager, learning and development specialist, or training coordinator.
 Regardless of job title, this person is the one who manages training.